aedobbyn/multicolor/cran-comments.md

 0 errors | 0 warnings | 1 note

-* The note is Size of tarball: 28358982 bytes, which is likely due to the gif files that are used in the README.
+* The note is related to the size of the package, which is likely due to the screenshot and gif files that are used in the README.
+I've removed some of these to keep the package smaller.

 ## Reverse dependencies